LuckyCrasher/Hello-World/README.md

 A litle hello-World script.

 Hey everybody I'm LuckyCrasher
-I want to create a Add-On ao i found this webpage.
+I want to create a Add-On so i found this webpage.